 Zero should be added to the product containing 1 digit in order to fill in both triangles.
 For example, 3 x 2 becomes 06 instead of just 6.

-Step 4: Add the numbers (same color) diagonally as shown below.
+Step 4: Add the numbers diagonally as shown below (see numbers with the same color).
 The number at the bottom-right corner is the ones digit of the product and the number at the top-left corner is thousands digit.
 Of course, in case the sum of the digits is more than 10, the tens digit will be carried over to the next place value of the digits of the product.
 As shown, the product of 83 and 42 is 3486.

-As mentioned above, lattice multiplication may be expanded to numbers more digits.
+As mentioned above, lattice multiplication may be extended to numbers more digits.
 Try it yourself.